FlexibleToast/CentOS-8-LEMP/README.md

 ## Configuration

 Nginx will serve from `/usr/share/nginx/html`.
-PHP will have a test page at `/usr/share/nginx/html/info.php` once you have confirmed it is working you should deletethe test page.
+PHP will have a test page at `/usr/share/nginx/html/info.php` once you have confirmed it is working you should delete the test page.

 ## Required steps